jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 **Practice makes perfect.**
 Not everyone goes through the Scouting process.
 There are other alternatives.

-Even with confidence things go wrong.
-I was thrown off during two interviews.
-For one, I got lost on the way to the hotel the evening before and arrived after midnight.
-For the second one, my luggage, including my interview suit, was lost by the airlines.
-It arrived at 6:00 AM.
-Additionally, my interviewer didn't arrive when expected.
-A scheduling mixup on their end left me stranded until mid-morning.

-Both issues had limited my sleep.
-I was exhausted.
-Neither of those interviews went well.
-I was not extended offers.
-It was not the end of the world.

 ### Friends
 Many of your classmates are going through the same internship interview process with you.